 There is a general problem with regards to the accumulation of scientific knowledge (in the Popperian sense of a scientific tradition).
 This follows also from a lack of tendency towards criticism of theories.
 One seldom sees in a danish educational journal, the criticism of a theory of learning or a didactical framework.

-There is a tendency to make statistical claims with reference to studies which cannot support such claims (link to examples).
+link to examples).
 An interesting although excruciating experiment could be made here where one simply collects all the claims in a handful of articles and tries imaging a reality in which all these claims are true.

 There is also a tendency toward using vague language.
 It seems to me that most of the unwarranted generalizations made in the articles i've read are plagued by extremely vague language.
 Many qualitative studies have concluding statements that are so vague that one would be hard pressed to explain why there needed to be a study made in the first place.
 For example: